openl2m/openl2m/docs/introduction.rst

 Several pattern matches can be configured to 'remove' interfaces from view, regardless of vlan or group membership.
-E.g. all ports with descriptions matching "Trunk" can be matched to be off-limits.
+E.g. all ports with descriptions matching "Trunk", or with port speeds above 9.5Gbps can be matched to be off-limits.

 **Getting Started**

 OpenL2M uses the Django_ framework with a PostgreSQL_ database.
 It uses the Python_ v3 programming language.
-For a complete list of requirements, see `requirements.txt`.
+Switches need to support SNMP v3 or v2c.

 .. _Django: https://www.djangoproject.com/
 .. _PostgreSQL: http://www.postgresql.org/